+In the USA, the fabric started to become popular at the turn of the century.
+For example, politician John Garner of Texas supposedly wore seersucker suits at that time.
+Joseph Guerney Cannon broke with protocol when he appeared in front of President Roosevelt in 1903 in a seersucker suit.
 In the late 19th century, it was common for visitors to address the President of the United States in a black frock coat.
-However, during a hot summer day, Cannon decided to wear a seersucker suit.
+However, one hot summer day, Cannon decided to wear a seersucker suit.
 When asked what caused him to break the rules of dress code, he supposedly exclaimed, “the weather was damn hot!”

 Haspel & Seersucker

 In the states, seersucker was first mass-produced in New Orleans by Joseph Haspel and his brother.
 The Haspel company is still one of the leading producers of seersucker garments today.
-Although the Haspel brothers started their business in 1909 with work wear, they quickly adopted the production of seersucker in the US when they decided to offer a suit specifically designed for blazing summer heat they were accustomed to living in.
+Although the Haspel Brothers started their business in 1909 with work wear, they quickly adopted the production of seersucker in the US when they decided to offer a suit specifically designed for the blazing summer heat they were accustomed to living in.

 Poor Man’s Suit & A Badge of Affluence

 Despite such prominent proponents such as Cannon, the seersucker suit was long considered to be a poor man’s suit.
-Starting in the late 1930’s, smart Princeton students and Hollywood actors were spotted in seersucker suits and LIFE magazine deemed it acceptable to wear seersucker in the northern part of the US.
+Starting in the late 1930’s, smart Princeton students and Hollywood actors were spotted in seersucker suits, and LIFE magazine deemed it acceptable to wear seersucker in the northern part of the US.
 Subsequently, it was sometimes seen in posh resorts in California and the Bahamas, which certainly helped to promote its now debonair pedigree.

 In the 1950’s and 1960’s, seersucker was probably at the height of its popularity in the Southern US, although it had not caught on as quickly in the northern parts of the country.

 A number of famous people helped to retain the seersucker suit’s position in the attention of the public.
-For example, in the mid 1950’s, Miles Davis released his first 12″ LP and on the cover, he posed in a seersucker jacket with a cap.
+For example, in the mid-1950’s, Miles Davis released his first 12″ LP and on the cover, he posed in a seersucker jacket with a cap.
 In 1962, Gregory Peck wore a seersucker suit in the famous movie To Kill a Mockingbird.